Well, two hours in the can, as El Rushbo would say.

 So you don't do it.

-And we keep we did it at Katrina.
+And we did it at Katrina.

 We're doing it here.

-I'm not suggesting no aid, but what I am suggesting is you can well, let me put it to you this way.
+I'm not suggesting no aid, but what I am suggesting is you can, well, let me put it to you this way.

 There's a reason your insurance has a co-payment and a deductible.